Haraldlons/IPK-NTNU-Table-Tennis-ELO-Ladder/README.md

 End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests
+TODO: Make a folder with dummy data so user can run program and check if it works.

 Explain how to run the automated tests for this system